 CED 606.
-CAREER DEVELOPMENT AND INFORMATION SERVICES.
-An introduction to the theories of career development and the processes by which occupational/educational and personal/social information may be integrated for career/ life planning.
+CAREER DEVELOPMENT AND PLACEMENT.
+An introduction to the theories of career development and the processes by which occupational/educational and personal/social information may be integrated for career placement and life planning.
 3

 CED 609.
 GENERAL INTERNSHIP.
 Supervised practicum experience in selected community or school settings.
 Professional liability insurance is required prior to enrollment.
 Prerequisite: CED 604.
 3